 Consider too how hard it’s been to convince U.S. interventional cardiologists to adopt the demonstrably safer radial (wrist) access for coronary catheterization procedures widely used as the default choice throughout Europe and Canada (as I’ve had done on two separate trips to the cath lab here).

 Despite several years worth of good clinical studies** clearly showing that radial access angiography reduces the risk of major bleeding and other complications by up to 80% compared with the more commonly used femoral (groin) access known and loved by American interventionalists, barely 5% of cardiac catheterizations in the U.S. are done via radial access.
+UPDATE: Radial access catheterizations now make up about 30% of angiograms done in the U.S.

 Here’s another reality.
 There exists a small old-growth forest’s worth of journal articles already published showing a disturbing chasm between men and women when it comes to getting appropriately tested, diagnosed and treated for cardiovascular disease.